2016 to 2017 Academic Year News

 Many of these issues are also touched upon in Pottathil’s current course on “Geospatial Intelligence” (GEOG 596), whose students herald from such diverse SDSU departments as Journalism, Public Administration, Political Science, and Geography.

 Dr. Tsou Presented a Paper at the National Cancer Institute (NCI) Conference on Geospatial Approaches to Cancer Control

-Dr. Ming-Hsiang Tsou presented a refereed paper (“An Interactive Web Mapping Tool for Visualizing Cancer Disparities with Socioeconomic Variables”) at the National Cancer Institute (NCI) Leave geography site on September 13, 2016.
-The Center for Leave geography site developed an interactive web mapping tool for visualizing San Diego County cancer rates with socioeconomic data at the sub-regional area (SRA) level.
+Dr. Ming-Hsiang Tsou presented a refereed paper “An Interactive Web Mapping Tool for Visualizing Cancer Disparities with Socioeconomic Variables” at the National Cancer Institute (NCI) Conference on Geospatial Approaches to Cancer Control and Population Sciences Leave geography site on September 13, 2016.
+The Center for Human Dynamics in the Mobile Age Leave geography site developed an interactive web mapping tool for visualizing San Diego County cancer rates with socioeconomic data at the sub-regional area (SRA) level.
 This tool will be extended to provide dynamic choropleth mapping and spatial analysis functions for areas beyond San Diego using California Cancer Registry data.